-- 10. Party Hunting.
-Party hunting will only be allowed for hunters already having harvested and registered their first antierless deer from within the City of Duluth.
+- 10. Wanton Waste Prohibited.
+MN Law (MS 97A.031) prohibits the wanton waste of game animals including whitetail deer.
+ABA Hunters must make every effort legally possible to recover deer they have shot toward the objective of timely recovery of their venison.
+Intentional delay of recovery to accommodate videography / filming of the hunt and or recovery process is prohibited. - 11.
+Party Hunting.
+Party hunting will only be allowed for hunters already having harvested and registered their first antlerless deer from within the City of Duluth.
 Hunters are not allowed to harvest deer for non-participating hunters, or non-current year authorized ABA hunters.
 All deer harvested must be tagged by current year ABA authorized hunters.
-No party hunting for bucks is allowed. - 11.
+No party hunting for bucks is allowed. - 12.
 Be Discreet in Transport.
 Hunters are to avoid making dead deer visible to the general public while in transit.
-This includes covering deer with a tarp, if necessary, while in transport. - 12.
+This includes covering deer with a tarp, if necessary, while in transport. - 13.
 Remove Gut Piles.
 Hunters are required to remove the entire deer from the woods, including the entrails.
-This applies to all lands, public and private. - 13.
+This applies to all lands, public and private. - 14.
 Reporting Harvest.
 Hunters are required to report their harvest within 48 hours of recovery.
 Registration of harvested deer is a two-step process: first with the MNDNR, second with the ABA through the official ABA web site.